Stress and Cortisol

 Research:

-Sure, a lot of the research on cortisol occurs in subject with abnormal levels f cortisol that are in the extreme group such as Addison’s Disease or Cushing’s Syndrome.
+Sure, a lot of the research on cortisol occurs in subjects with abnormal levels f cortisol that are in the extreme group such as Addison’s Disease or Cushing’s Syndrome.
 I am certain you can see why increasing cortisol is a bad idea.
-Clearly if you are dieting, cortisol decreasing you ability to burn fat for energy and increasing fat storage would reduce weight loss.
+Clearly, if you are dieting, cortisol decreasing your ability to burn fat for energy and increasing fat storage would reduce weight loss.
 But how are stress and cortisol related?
 My next article will go deeper into the interaction between stress and cortisol and why it is good to control your stress level.
 The Battlefield: How Cortisol Makes You Unhealthy.
-A lot of the research comes from a few website but in particular from Dr. Axe and Chris Kressler.
+A lot of the research comes from a few websites but in particular from Dr. Axe and Chris Kressler.

 Leave a Reply